Uma Thurman: The female collaborators we want to see on ‘Star Trek’

 It’s unknown whether the auteur’s Star Trek will follow the established Kelvin timeline from the rebooted film franchise or the traditional timeline for which CBS is slowly creating continuity errors thanks to the multitude of TV shows being released these days.

 Tarantino hasn’t even looked at the first draft of the script yet, so nothing is known about the film besides Tarantino might direct, and at least some part of the story is coming from Smith.

-Of course if Tarantino is going to take on Star Trek, the cast will be key.
+Of course if Tarantino were to take on Star Trek, the cast would be key.
 We don’t know which timeline Tarantino Trek would cover, so who knows if any cast members from the original Star Trek or Kelvin Star Trek will return for the film.
 Heck, even Tarantino is sending mixed signals on what timeline he would follow.
 Knowing Tarantino, there’s a list of actors and actresses we could see make an appearance on the U.S.S.
 Enterprise.